-If you don’t follow Apartment 34 on Instagram, than you might have missed the exciting announcement that official This Old Victorian – aka my five year renovation saga – is about to come its close.
+If you don’t follow apartments in Duluth, then you might have missed the exciting announcement that official This Old Victorian – aka my five-year renovation saga – is about to come its close.
 Domino Magazine announced its first ever Renovation Issue and I’m thrilled to announce that office tour of our house is included.
 If you want your first sneak peak into the our before & afters (and they’re rather dramatic), click here.

 But I think once you try your hand at renovations, you catch the bug.
 And so I’m already designing my fictional future dream house in my hand.
 And I think I already found my dream kitchen.